Debt Ratios for Residential Financing

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are just guidelines.
-We will be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Remember these ratios are only guidelines.
+We will be thrilled to go over pre-qualification to determine how much you can afford.

 Mortgage Headquarters of Missouri, Inc can walk you through the pitfalls of getting a mortgage.
-Call us: 5733029990.
+Call us at 5733029990.